OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 Watering is done by opening a solenoid valve connected to a tank of water.

-### Reading the STH10 Sensor.
+#### Act 1:  Reading the STH10 Sensor.
 Getting there...
 The goal here is to finally heave a Java implmentation of the code.
+See below.

 We start from an Arduino sketch, that can read the STH10.
 The 10KOhms resistor is not to be forgotten.